danieliser/code-mode/README.md

 ### Phase 3: Open Source (Future)
 - [ ] Extract to dedicated repository
-- [ ] Publish as `@companykit/local-code-mode` npm package
+- [ ] Publish as `@danieliser/code-mode` npm package
 - [ ] Community contribution guidelines
 - [ ] Documentation site and tutorials

 ## Contributing

-This is currently an internal CompanyKit tool.
+This is currently an internal tool.
 For issues or feature requests, use the project's issue tracker.

 ## License

-Private - CompanyKit Internal Use
+MIT

 ---